akiosTerr/Lambdom2D/README.md

 # game-of-life.js

 ## game-of-life intends to be a custom 2d canvas game engine
-## which will serve as a canvas boilerplate for developers

-it should have most of the common tools for building a **2d canvas web app**
+this library  will serve as a canvas boilerplate for developers it should have most of the common tools for building a **2d canvas web app**

 the process of building the custom game engine (or canvas boilerplate)